spencerthayer/2024-Election-Polling-Analysis/readme.md

 1. **Data Filtering**: Select relevant polls for the candidates within the specified time frame.
 2. **Percentage Handling**: Standardize percentage values to ensure consistency.
+   - If a percentage value (`pct`) is less than or equal to 1, it's assumed to be a proportion and multiplied by 100.
-3. **Combined Weight Calculation**: Calculate the combined weight for each poll.
+3. **Combined Weight Calculation**: Calculate the combined weight for each poll using the methods described in [Combining Weights](#8-combining-weights).
 4. **Weighted Sum and Total Weights**:
    - **Weighted Sum**:
      $$